AIOZNetwork/w3stream-go-client/README.md

 		return
 	}

-    videoId := createResult.Data.VideoId // Get the video ID from the response
+    videoId := createResult.Data.Id // Get the video ID from the response

     // Open the video file
     videoFile, err := os.Open("/path/to/video.mp4")